 Q: Where can I find the form to have dues automatically deducted from my salary?

-A: You can download the cards by clicking Join (at the top left corner of this page).
+A: You can download the cards by navigating to the Join page.

 Q: What I would like is a clear statement of what my salary should be from year to year.